SWI-Prolog/packages-semweb/doc/rdfdb.md

 ## Predicate properties {#semweb-predicates}

-The predicates below form an experimental interface to provide more reasoning inside the kernel of the rdb_db engine.
-Note that =symetric=, =inverse_of= and =transitive= are not yet supported by the rest of the engine.
+The predicates below form an experimental interface to provide more reasoning inside the kernel of the rdf_db engine.
+Note that =symmetric=, =inverse_of= and =transitive= are not yet supported by the rest of the engine.
 Also note that there is no relation to defined RDF properties.
 Properties that have no triples are not reported by this predicate,